joaomorenorf/mas.s62/pset01/README.md

 Note that this may take a decent amount of CPU time even on a good computer.
 We're not talking days or anything though; 4 signatures is enough to make it so that an efficient implementation is relatively quick.

 To make sure you're in the right ballpark: On an AMD Ryzen 7 1700 CPU, using 8 cores, my (adiabat / Tadge) implementation could create a forgery in about 3 minutes of real time.
-An equally efficient signle core implementation would take about 25 minutes.
+An equally efficient single core implementation would take about 25 minutes.
 On slower CPUs or with less efficient code it may take longer.

 If you use CUDA or AVX-512 or AES-NI or something crazy like that and get it to run in 5 seconds, cool!
 It should still run in go and pass the tests here, but note that you can do all the "work" in a different program and import the solution to this code if you want.